jeffreyjwinn/jeffreyjwinn/docs/it-the-hard-way/WSL-2-preview-for-Windows-11-and-systemd.md

-With the release of a version of [Windows Subsystem for Linux (WSL) that support systemd](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/), we now have the ability to many new things, including run system-level services.
+With the release of a version of [Windows Subsystem for Linux (WSL) that support systemd](https://devblogs.microsoft.com/commandline/systemd-support-is-now-available-in-wsl/), we now have the ability to do many new things, including run system-level services.

 For example, previously, this command would get you nowhere: